 Under each of these revenue streams, The Company's management identified one performance obligation.
 Revenue is recognized over time, in the period in which services are provided.
-For game design development services, legal services and stewardship activities, the Company has a right to consideration in an amount that corresponds directly with the value to the customer of the entity's performance completed to date.
+For stewardship activities and game design development services, the Company has a right to consideration in an amount that corresponds directly with the value to the customer of the entity's performance completed to date.